tagup/ops-challenges/backend/README.md

 ## Deliverable

-The source code should be hosted on github.
+The source code should be hosted on GitHub.

-Having result deployed on a public Cloud (Heroku, AWS etc. all have free tiers you can use) is a plus but not required.
+Deploying your work to a public cloud (Heroku, AWS etc. all have free tiers you can use) is a plus, but not required.

 ## Tips

+We value syntax, structure and variable naming, code documentation and testability.

 Try to design and implement your solution as you would do for real production code.
-Show us how you create clean, maintainable code that does awesome stuff.
+Show us how you create clean and maintainable code that produces the target result.
 Build something that we'd be happy to contribute to.
-This is not a programming contest where dirty hacks win the game.

 Feel free to add more features: we're curious about what you can think of.
 We'd expect the same if you worked with us!